fusionpbx/fusionpbx-docs/source/applications/gs_wave.rst

 .. note::

        Be sure to assign a user to an extension for this application to be fully functional.
+This is a new app starting with master branch version 4.5